 Tier 2 Offender

-If you are charged with 4th degree criminal sexual conduct with a child between the ages of 13-17, you will be a tier 2 level, and have to register for 25 years.
+If you are charged with criminal sexual conduct 4th degree with a child between the ages of 13-17, you will be a tier 2 level, and have to register for 25 years.
+Learn what is a Tier 2 sex offender here.

 Tier 3 Offender

-If you are charged with CSC 4th degree with a child under the age of 13, you will be a tier 3 level, and have to register for life.
+If you are charged with CSC 4th degree in Michigan with a child under the age of 13, you will be a tier 3 level offender and have to register for life.
+Learn what is a Tier 3 sex offender here.

-Only a Michigan criminal defense lawyer, like attorney Nicole Blank Becker, who has done thousands of sexual contact, sexual assault and criminal sexual conduct cases can properly navigate such a serious felony offense charge of sexual contact in order to get you the best results that you, or a person you know, deserve.
+Only a Michigan criminal sexual conduct attorney, like Nicole Blank Becker, who has done thousands of sexual contact, sexual assault, and criminal sexual conduct cases can properly navigate such a serious felony offense charge of sexual contact in order to get you the best results that you, or a person you know, deserve.

 Breaking Down the Requirements for CSC 4th Degree: